backblaze-b2-samples/live-read-demo/README.md

 python writer.py myfile.mp4 --debug
 ```

-Picking apart the `ffmpeg` command line:
+Picking apart the FFmpeg command line:

 ```shell
 ffmpeg -f avfoundation -video_size 1920x1080 -r 30 -pix_fmt uyvy422 -probesize 10000000 -i "0:0" \
 ```
-* `ffmpeg` is reading video and audio data from [AVFoundation](https://developer.apple.com/av-foundation/) input devices `0` and `0` respectively.
+* FFmpeg is reading video and audio data from [AVFoundation](https://developer.apple.com/av-foundation/) input devices `0` and `0` respectively.
 On my MacBook Pro, these
   are the built-in FaceTime HD camera and MacBook Pro microphone.
 Video data is captured with 1920x1080 resolution (1080p)
-  at 30 fps, using the `uyvy422` pixel format. `ffmpeg` will analyze the first 10 MB of data to get stream information
+  at 30 fps, using the `uyvy422` pixel format.
+FFmpeg will analyze the first 10 MB of data to get stream information
   (omitting this option results in a warning: `not enough frames to estimate rate; consider increasing probesize`).

   > On a Mac, you can list the available video and audio devices with `ffmpeg -f avfoundation -list_devices true -i ""`.